-FWS students are paid at a rate of \$14.00/hour and cannot work in excess of 150 hours per semester.
+FWS students are paid at a rate of \$15.50/hour and cannot work in excess of 150 hours per semester.

 Cal Grants: Cal Grants A,B & C are state-funded, need-based, grants given to California college students and do not have to be repaid.
 Students must be California residents, enrolled at least half-time (6 units), have a high school diploma and meet federal aid requirements.
 Cal Grants B & C are the only Cal Grant awards offered at Crafton Hills.
+(Note Cal Grant Reform may apply.)

-The deadline date for high school students to apply for entitlement grants and for university transfer students to apply for competitive grants is March 2nd.
+The deadline date for high school students to apply for entitlement grants is September 2nd and for university transfer students it is March 2nd.
 To apply, students must file a FAFSA or California Dream Act Application (CADAA) and submit a GPA verification to CSAC by the deadline (Crafton Hills College students who have completed 16 degree applicable units will have their GPA automatically calculated and submitted to CSAC).
 Community college students wishing to apply for a competitive grant also have a second filing deadline of September 2nd.
 Cal Grant B pays up to \$1,648 per year and Cal Grant C pays up to \$1094 per year.